 - The first measure towards improved energy efficiency naturally consists of achieving a better insulation of the building envelope.

-- The second step consists of bringing improvements to the ventilation system as energy reductions must never happen at the expense the comfort of the occupants.
+- The second step consists of bringing improvements to the ventilation system as energy reductions must never happen at the expense of the comfort of the occupants.

 - Once these measures concerning the building envelope and the ventilation system have been implemented, it is necessary to adapt the heat supply system (radiator loops) to the new heating requirements needed in every room.